bkamins/bkamins.github.io/_posts/2020-05-18-project-workflow.markdown

 pressing `]` in the Julia command line.
 The names of the commands are the same, and you can get help on them by writing e.g. `help add`.

+Finally, let me add one more comment, as this issue has raised some discussion.
+The methods I describe for adding packages (with `preserve=PRESERVE_DIRECT`) and updating them (with `level=UPDATELEVEL_PATCH`) are meant to be a safe way to perform these operations (so as I have written in the introduction this is an option to be aware of).
+The core idea is that when working with production code you want to:
+* separate steps of adding new packages and updating packages you already have in your project;
+* avoid package updates to introduce breaking changes in your dependencies unless you explicitly allow for this.

 [juliahub]: https://juliahub.com/ui/Home
 [projecttoml]: https://julialang.github.io/Pkg.jl/dev/toml-files/
 [activate]: https://bkamins.github.io/julialang/2020/05/10/julia-project-environments.html